unepwcmc/wukumurl/README.md

 You will then need to setup a `config/max_mind.yml` file with the locations of your MaxMind DBs.
 An example of this is in `config/max_mind.yml.example`.

-### Setup

-#### Countries

-The map view requires a list of countries to function.
-You can seed these using:

-    rake db:seed

 #### Ubuntu setup